Sussex House School: Admissions

 The admissions process comprises an interview and a written exam; the latter is taken in January each year and features questions on English, Maths and verbal reasoning.
 A report from the previous school is also taken into consideration.
 In total, 36 boys are admitted each academic year.

 The main pre-prep feeders are reportedly Garden House School, Eaton House Belgravia, Redcliffe School, Norland Place School, both Wetherby Kensington and Notting Hill Schools and Hawkesdown House.

 Fees

-School fees are charged termly and are payable by the first day of each term.
-As of the 2024/2025 school year, the fee is £11,100 per term, for a total of £33,300 over the three-term academic year.
+School fees are charged termly and are payable on or before the first day of each term.
+There are no compulsory extras on the fees, but extras including extracurricular activities and trips & travel are charged.
+If a boy is withdrawn or expelled from the school either a full term’s notice or a payment of a term’s fees in lieu of notice must be given.

+The fee was £11,100 per term, for a total of £33,300 over the three-term academic year during the 2024-5 academic year, but rose to its current amount of £11,544 per term, £34, 632 per year.